đ Table of contents

 Sprint 3

 For the final Sprint of the course, the Sprint 3, we have a new set of requirements from the Product Owner.
-On top of working on new user stories, we will be covering topics related to testing and authentication.
+On top of working on new user stories, we will be covering topics related to testing.

 At the end of this Sprint, each team member has to submit the final report and the peer review.
 Both of them are required to pass the course.
 Submitting either of them after the Sprint deadline will decrease the personal points.